How to Use Battle Cards in Your Sales Process [Templates]

 Battle cards should be a team effort across your organization — your sales team knows who your biggest competitors are, your marketing team knows about their brands, reviews, and online presence, and your customer success team knows why you’re losing existing clients to competition.

-That said, consider reaching out to representatives to any and all of these areas of your business when building your battle cards:
+That said, consider reaching out to representatives in any and all of these areas of your business when building your battle cards:

 Building these solo?
 No problem!
 Aside from conversations with co-workers who know about your competition, consider taking the following steps to help build your battle cards.

-• Scour your competitors’ website for objective facts and details.
+• Scour your competitors’ websites for objective facts and details.

 • Read online review sites for subjective input around topics like value and usability.